 Representative Results:

 In order to see significant results, researchers would have to test at least 16 infants in each condition, not including infants dropped for failing to complete the task.
 Infants presented with 1vs2 crackers and 2vs3 crackers typically selected the container containing more crackers (Figure 1).
 However, infants typically showed no strong preference for the container holding more crackers when presented with 3vs4 crackers.

-Applications:

 Ten-month olds consistently choose the container containing the greater number of crackers when presented with comparisons of 1vs2 and 2vs3.
 However, infants fail to represent differences between larger numbers of items.
 Critically, this result does not rely solely on proportions, because infants also fail to discriminate between 3vs6, which is the same proportion as 1vs2.

+Applications:

-Although infants are limited in the number of objects they can represent at any given time, the fact that they can represent up to five items at one time is cited as evidence that even very young infants can represent number and make comparisons between different values.
+Although infants are limited in the number of objects they can represent at any given time, the fact that they can represent 2vs3, or up to five items, at one time is cited as evidence that even very young infants can represent number and make comparisons between different values.
+The method described here can also be applied to measuring how other species, such as dogs and chimps, reason about number.

-This finding demonstrates that infants are impressively capable of representing number and making comparisons of more versus less at a very young age.
-However, there is an ongoing debate about whether these representational skills indicate true mathematical understanding, or if they are more appropriately considered in terms of visual representations (figure 2).
+Infants are impressively capable of representing number and making comparisons of more versus less at a very young age.
+The results reported here show that infants can reason about their environment in sophisticated ways, and this early skill may contribute to the emergence of numerical reasoning and mathematical ability later in development.
+However, there is an ongoing debate about whether these representational skills indicate true mathematical understanding, or if they are more appropriately considered in terms of visual representations.

 Legend:

-Figure 1: Proportion of infants selecting the container containing the greater number of crackers.
+Figure 1: Proportion of infants selecting the container with the greater number of crackers.

-Figure 2: A baby learns to count with an abacus.

 References: